eCommerce SEO: How We Grew Client Sales By 87%* In 6 Months (Case Study)

 4. Limit Meta Descriptions to 156 characters.

 It’s ok!
 You don’t have to write 2,000 words per page.
-Save that for your blog!
-Instead, you should write unique, keyword-rich content of a modest length for each Collection and Category pages you’re wanting to rank highly.
+Instead, you should write unique, keyword-rich content of a modest length for each Collection and Category page you want to rank highly.

 As some online stores can have tens if not hundreds of Category and Collection pages, prioritise the pages you write content for first by adding up the total search volume per each page’s set of Keywords.
 The higher the search volume?
 The higher the priority.